Drawing from Experience When Writing

 We’ve all heard the old adage: “Write what you know.”
 Mark Twain said this, so it must be good advice, right?
 You’re pulling things out of your brain (hopefully not somewhere else) and putting them onto the page, so you must have to know something to write it!
 Well, in the internet age everybody gets to voice their opinion, and the new trend seems to be “write what you love.”

 Well, that makes sense too!
 Most likely any author is writing for the love of the craft.
-There’s easier, less time consuming, less emotionally devastating ways to make money.
+There are easier, less time consuming, and less emotionally devastating pursuits to explore.
 We must love what we’re doing, else why would we do it?
-I’m sure Mark Twain loved writing, else I imagine he would have dealt cards at a poker table on some ferryboat steaming down the Mississippi River instead.
+I’m sure Mark Twain loved writing, or I imagine he would have dealt cards at a poker table on some ferryboat steaming down the Mississippi River instead.

 So, which is it?
 Write what you know, or write what you love?

 Why can’t it be both?